newcleo-dev-team/lbh15/README.rst

 - lbh15 gives also the possibility to add brand new properties to liquid metal objects.
-The user/developer needs to implement it in :py:mod:`lbh15.properties.lead_properties`.
+The user needs to implement it in :py:mod:`lbh15.properties.lead_properties`.
 For instance, let's implement a property that is just the double of the temperature: